mit-ll/spacegym-kspdg/src/kspdg/lbg1/README.md

 + Guard fuel usage
 + Approximate delta-V needed for Bandit to rendezvous with Lady based on a single Lambert Targeting solution at final time step assuming no further maneuvering by Lady.

+## Single-Value Scoring Function (v1)

+> :warning: **Attention**
+> __Lower-valued__ scores indicate higher performance

+In order to rank the performance of a different control algorithms, we provide a single-value scoring function that is a sum of the closest lady-bandit approach distance squared and the inverse of the closest bandit-guard approach (plus a positive offset to avoid divide by zero).
+Therfore high-values of dm_lb are dispro

+dm_lb: closest approach distance between lady and bandit [m]
+dm_bg: closest approach distance between bandit and guard [m] a = 1e6, scaling factor such that apprx 100m of dm_lb is as good as 100m of dm_bg is bad b = 0.1, positive offset that makes the highest possible dm_bg penalty roughly equal to the highest possible dm_lb penalty

+score = dm_lb^2 + a/(dm_bg+b)

 ## Environment Termination Conditions

 Each scenario/environment may have it's own unique termination conditions which will be some combination of: